 - Student info (Helvetica Bold, size 9)

 Next, I added a headshot photo of the child that we had taken with our little point and shoot camera (like this one).

 ID Card Options:

 For the back side of the student ID cards, I added a family photo, (so if the child should be lost, the authorities could also recognize the parents/or other family members) and the following text:

 “In case of emergency please notify Parent’s Name or Parent’s Name.
 Phone: 000-000-0000”

 Once we printed the cards in color, we took them to a local print shop and had them hard laminated.
 The kids were thrilled!

 We had each child wear his ID in a Lanyard around his/her neck when we flew and when we visited any big attractions.
-And some of them actually put our family business cards in behind it and industriously gave them out to people they met.
+And our two oldest even put our family business cards in behind it and industriously gave them out to people they met.

 - DO NOT put the child's physical address on it.
 You don't want anyone to be able to track down the child to a certain address should the card be lost or stolen.